2022 News Releases

 Idaho Falls, Idaho – Rocky Mountain Diabetes Center announced the date of their annual Kids with Diabetes Zoo Adventure which will be held on Monday, August 16th, 2021.

 This is an annual event held at Tautphaus Park Zoo in Idaho Falls.
-At the event, diabetes patients of Rocky Mountain Diabetes Center and the public are able to participate in a variety of games, activities and especially special animal encounters.
+At the event, diabetes patients of Rocky Mountain Diabetes Center and the public can participate in a variety of games, activities, and special animal encounters.

 This annual event, sponsored by Rocky Mountain Diabetes Center, is an outreach event to have fun and help people learn more about diabetes and nutrition.

-Becky Sulik, RD, LD, CDCES, the Director of Education at Rocky Mountain Diabetes Center stated, “We are excited to announce that we will be having our annual event (in 2021).”
-She encourages everyone to save the date in their calendars to remember to attend.
+Becky Sulik, RD, LD, CDCES, the Director of Education at Rocky Mountain Diabetes Center stated, “We are excited to announce that we will be having our annual event [in 2021].”
+She encourages everyone to save the date in their calendars and remember to attend.